Evans-Prah/Evans-Prah/README.md

 ## 💭 Engineering Philosophy

-> "Good code is not just about making it work—it's about making it maintainable, scalable, and elegant.
+> "Good code is not just about making it work, it's about making it maintainable, scalable, and elegant.
 > Every line should tell a story, every architecture should solve a real problem,
 > and every system should be built to last."